Scheherazade (Rimsky-Korsakov)

 Scheherazade, also commonly Sheherazade (Шехеразада), Op.
 35, is a symphonic suite composed by Nikolai Rimsky-Korsakov in 1888 and based on One Thousand and One Nights (also known as The Arabian Nights).

-This orchestral work combines two features typical of Russian music in general and of Rimsky-Korsakov in particular: dazzling, colorful orchestration and an interest in the East, which figured greatly in the history of Imperial Russia, as well as orientalism in general.
-The name "Scheherazade" refers to the main character Scheherazade of the One Thousand and One Nights.
+This orchestral work combines two features typical of Russian music in general and of Rimsky-Korsakov in particular: dazzling, colorful orchestration and an interest in the East, which figured greatly in the history of Imperial Russia, as well as Orientalism in general.
+The name "Scheherazade" refers to the main character Scheherazade of One Thousand and One Nights.
 It is one of Rimsky-Korsakov's most popular works.

 Background

 During the winter of 1887, as he worked to complete Alexander Borodin's unfinished opera Prince Igor, Rimsky-Korsakov decided to compose an orchestral piece based on pictures from One Thousand and One Nights as well as separate and unconnected episodes.
 After formulating musical sketches of his proposed work, he moved with his family to the Glinki-Mavriny dacha, in Nyezhgovitsy along the Cherementets Lake (near present-day Luga, in Leningrad Oblast).
 The dacha where he stayed was destroyed by the Germans during World War II.

 During the summer, he finished Scheherazade and the Russian Easter Festival Overture.
 Notes in his autograph orchestral score show that the former was completed between June 4 and August 7, 1888.
 Scheherazade consisted of a symphonic suite of four related movements that form a unified theme.
 It was written to produce a sensation of fantasy narratives from the Orient.

 Initially, Rimsky-Korsakov intended to name the respective movements in Scheherazade "Prelude, Ballade, Adagio and Finale".
 However, after weighing the opinions of Anatoly Lyadov and others, as well as his own aversion to a too-definitive program, he settled upon thematic headings, based upon the tales from The Arabian Nights.

 The composer deliberately made the titles vague so that they are not associated with specific tales or voyages of Sinbad.
 However, in the epigraph to the finale, he does make reference to the adventure of Prince Ajib.
 In a later edition, Rimsky-Korsakov did away with titles altogether, desiring instead that the listener should hear his work only as an Oriental-themed symphonic music that evokes a sense of the fairy-tale adventure, stating:

 He went on to say that he kept the name Scheherazade because it brought to everyone’s mind the fairy-tale wonders of Arabian Nights and the East in general.